kangqiyue/kqy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Qi-Yue Kang received his B.S. and Ph.D. degrees in chemistry and environmental geography from China Agricultural University, and Peking University, in 2016 and 2021, respectively.
-He is a postdoctoral fellow in the School of Engineering, Westlake University.
-His current research interests include prediction of molecular properties， protein variation effects, and Natural Language Processing (NLP).
+Qi-Yue Kang received his B.S. degree in chemistry from China Agricultural University in 2016.
+He received his Ph.D. degree in environmental geography from Peking University in 2021.
+His thesis was directed by Prof. Jianying Hu ([homepage](http://oause.pku.edu.cn/szdw/personal/hjy/)).
+The thesis is mainly about the nontarget analysis of Per- and polyﬂuoroalkyl substances (PFASs), a large kind of environmental pollutes.
+Using Liquid Chromatography-High Resolution Mass Spectrometry (LC-HRMS), the thesis developed a nontarget data-processing method, which merged diagnostic fragment ion and diagnostic neutral loss in data-independent acquisition (DIA) mode.
+Using the developed method, the study identified lots of legacy and emerging PFASs.
+In addition, he conducted a large-scale environmental epidemiology study of PFASs, which revealed the potential health effects of PFAS on female reproduction.

+After graduation, he joined the Deep Learning Lab (DLL, [homepage](https://dll-wu.github.io/)), and became a postdoctoral fellow at Westlake University, Hangzhou, China.
+His supervisor is Zhenzhong Lan.
+His current research interests include multiple fields.
+He first developed a Graph Neural Network (GNN) to predict the small molecule retention time, which showed competitive captivity compared to the models in the literature.
+In addition, he worked on the \pPrediction of protein mutational effects using the pre-trained language model and graph neural network.
+Furthermore, he is working on some problems of Natural Language Processing (NLP), which involve multitask learning of NLP.

 Google scholar  <a href='https://scholar.google.com/citations?user=TRzciAEAAAAJ&hl'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=Google scholar"></a>).